 The following is a list of all my publications in reverse chronological order.
 For citation information and abstracts please refer to my Google Scholar.

-Article in revision – Claire Miller, Edmund Crampin, James Osborne.
+Article in submission – Claire Miller, Edmund Crampin, James Osborne.
 Maintaining the stem cell niche in multicellular models of epithelia.
-Intended for resubmission to: Physical Review E. Currently available on arXiv:1811.10781 [q-bio.TO].
+Preprint available on arXiv:1811.10781 [q-bio.TO].

 Claire Miller, Matt Plucinski, Alec Stephenson, Carolyn Huston, Kay Charman, Mahesh Prakash, Andrew Sullivan, Simon Dunstall.
 Electrically caused wildfires in Victoria, Australia are over-represented when fire danger is elevated.
 Landscape and Urban Planning 167:267-274 (2017).